sfu-compbio/compression-benchmark/usage.md

 # Usage

 All Python scripts require at least Python 2.7.
-Help for utilities is located in [utilities.md](utilities/utilities.md).
+Help for utilities is located in directory [utilities/](utilities/).

 ### benchmark.py